khkris/face-recognition-RT/README.md

 # Real Time Face Recognition using Keras (Tensorflow Backend)
-This is a small project on Real time face recognition using `Python 3.6.3` `Keras` and `Open-CV`.
+This is a small project on real time face recognition using `Python 3.6.3` `Keras` and `Open-CV`.
 Siamese Network is used as the basis for the recognition.

 ## Inspiration
 This implementation is heavily inspired by VGG-Face-Net.